PasFar/Path-Planner-PX4/README.md

 - Pane 6: `ros2 run drone_manager fsm_node`
    - Starts the finite-state machine node which manages flight modes and high-level behaviour sequencing.
 - Pane 7: `ros2 launch aruco_ros multi.launch.py marker_ids:=201,1,2 marker_sizes:=0.5,0.5,0.5`
    - Starts ArUco marker publishers/detection nodes used for visual localization and testing of marker-based perception.
+Results of the markers detection are in the folder `results`.

 Notes
 - The tmuxp session staggers startup with `sleep` between panes to ensure dependencies are available when each node starts.
-- Use the tmux keybindings (or `tmuxp` controls) to focus a pane, restart a single node, or view logs.
-Many panes are long-running processes; if a node exits, check its output in the pane to diagnose the issue.
-- There are commented example `ros2 topic pub` commands in `simulation.yml` that demonstrate how to trigger actions (takeoff, go, flyto, teleop, land) manually; these are useful for testing once the session is running.